 that they may receive early care and treatment.

-For the infant, toddler and school-aged child, the
+For the infant, toddler, school-aged child and adolescent,

-immunizations, school physical examinations, management and care for allergies,
+immunizations, school and sports physicals, management and care for allergies,

-asthma and childhood dermatological or skin conditions, and routine primary care
+asthma and childhood dermatological or skin conditions, and same day sick appointments

 issues, bumps and bruises.

 works with parents and primary care physicians in detecting and treating learning,

 developmental or behavioral problems.
 In addition to serving children with autism